adulau/pdns-toolkit/pdns-server/README.md

 Installation
 ------------

-This is the minimal set to run a standalone passive-dns.
+This is the minimal set to run a standalone passive-dns using dnscap as a source for the DNS packets.

 * Install [redis](http://www.redis.io/).
 * Start ./src/redis-server